14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 LLLT treatment has also been shown to increase the number of mitochondria, and mitochondrial oxygen usage, within the brain (42, 43).

-I use these two LLLT devices myself at home to support my mitochondria and boost my brain function:
+I have used these two LLLT devices myself at home to support my mitochondria and boost my brain function:

 • Optimal 1000 Brain Photobiomodulation Therapy Light (Combo Red/NIR) - This is a powerful device that shines 660 nm of red light and 850 nm of infrared light.
-I shine it on my forehead for 5 minutes every day.
-I also shine it on other parts of my head and on my entire body, including on my thyroid, thymus gland and gut.
-I experience incredible benefits from doing this.
+You can shine it on your forehead for 5 minutes every day.
+You can also shine it on other parts of your head and on your entire body, including your thyroid, thymus gland and gut.

-• Vielight Neuro Duo – This is a transcranial-intranasal headset with 810 nm of near infrared light that I’ve now been using regularly.
+• Vielight Neuro Duo – This is a transcranial-intranasal headset with 810 nm of near infrared light.
 It penetrates deeper into brain tissue and is absorbed better by the central nervous system.
 If you decide to get this one, you can use the coupon code JORDANFALLIS for a 10% discount.
 Some research has shown a 20-fold higher efficiency of light delivery to the deep brain through the nose instead of transcranial application (125).

 You can learn more about LLLT in this post